-Deferred income tax assets and liabilities are not discounted and are based on tax rates and laws that are enacted at the balance sheet date.
+Deferred income tax assets and liabilities are based on tax rates and laws that are enacted at the balance sheet date.

 Share-based payments

 The group grants share options to certain of its employees.
 An expense in relation to such options based on their fair value at the date of grant, is recognised over the vesting period.
 The group uses the Black Scholes model for the purpose of computing fair value.